jayeh001/mino-social-app/README.md

 # Mino - Event Posting and Chat Platform

 Discover and meet people around you.
 Whether you're new in town or traveling, Mino allows you to see local hangouts in your area and join real-time group chats for these meetups to hash out details and plans.
+This is an early MVP to showcase the core features and first look of the site!

 ## Screenshots
 <img width="500" alt="Screenshot 2024-08-06 at 3 56 55 PM" src="https://github.com/user-attachments/assets/405fd374-4a1d-4edd-81a3-b33a70786872">